Jun 7, 2017|

 20 Travel Myths You Need to Stop Believing

 We all love to dream about traveling and our mouths open in awe when someone we know talks about their vacation plans.
 We desire to have the same experiences that famous world travelers have and to take breathtaking photos and share them on Facebook, for all of our family and friends to see.
-But do we really know how to travel and do we have the courage to do it?
+But do we really know how to move around and do we have the courage to do it?
 Certainly, there are a lot of misconceptions about traveling that don’t help us make the right decisions.
-Follow along as I debunk some of the most common Travel Myths and put your fears at ease!
+Follow along as I debunk some of the most common myths and put your fears at ease!

 #1.
-Booking a trip last minute saves money – Travel Myths
+Booking a trip last-minute saves money – Travel Myths

 This might be true in some rare cases, but if you want to have a journey designed to your preferences and expectations, you need to plan in advance.
 Waiting until the last minute to purchase flights to can be detrimental, as flight prices regularly fluctuate and can drastically increase when purchasing last minute.
 Also, remember that many of the best hotels and cruises may not have availability.
 Plan ahead with SouthAmerica.travel >> Customize Your Dream Vacation

 #2.
 You can save money traveling by bus or train – Travel Myths

 Traveling by bus or train might be nice if you are in Europe and you have two months of vacation time, but traveling in South America is a different story.
 For example, it is normal to have 4-8 flights included in a 10-20 itinerary.
 Unless you have extra time for a 20-hour bus ride, I don’t recommend taking that course of transportation.
 Instead, I recommend spending that valuable time sightseeing.
 Especially since long-distance buses can sometimes cost more than a plane ticket.
 Don’t be fooled by this common travel myth!

 #3.
 Traveling is dangerous – Travel Myths